Spire Sports + Entertainment: About

 Spire was founded in 2010 by Jeff Dickerson and T.J.
 Puchyr and as a driver-focused motorsports industry.
-The agency works closely with NASCAR drivers and team owners, such as Rick Hendrick and Chip Ganassi, auto manufacturers like Toyota, brands like 5-Hour Energy.
-As well as broker deals with driver transactions, sponsorships, and endorsments.
+The agency works closely with NASCAR drivers and team owners, such as Rick Hendrick and Chip Ganassi, auto manufacturers like Toyota, and brands like 5-Hour Energy, as well as broker deals with driver transactions, sponsorships, and endorsements.

 On December 4, 2018, it was announced that SS+E had purchased a charter in order to enter the NASCAR Cup Series and form its own race team, Spire Motorsports.
-The team currently fields Chevrolet ZL1s of the No. 7 for Justin Haley, the No. 71 of Michael McDowell and the No. 77 of Carson Hocevar.
+The team currently fields Chevrolet ZL1s of the No. 7 for Daniel Suárez, the No. 71 of Michael McDowell and the No. 77 of Carson Hocevar.

 Agency

-Spire Sports + Entertainment have clients including James Hinchcliffe, Landon Cassill, Ross Chastain, Todd Gilliland, Justin Haley, Garrett Smithley, Vinnie Miller, Travis Braden, and Cole Rouse.
+Spire Sports + Entertainment have clients including James Hinchcliffe, Ross Chastain, Todd Gilliland, Justin Haley, and Garrett Smithley.
 They also have served as official consultants for various sponsors and teams including Hendrick Motorsports, Chip Ganassi Racing, GMS Racing, ThorSport Racing, Larson Marks Racing, 5-hour Energy, Eneos and DC Solar, as well as for Knoxville Raceway.